mirsella/swifty-companion/README.md

 bonus:

-- refresh token on expiration
+- refresh token on expiration: done
-- prettier overall styles
+- prettier overall styles: done
-- better projects styles: green/red for validated projects, star for 125% projects
+- better projects styles(green/red for validated projects, star for 125% projects)
 - show all cursus levels instead of a single one
 - /about page